KJTI China Tour

 incomparable.

-road reaches the isolated town of Tashkurgan,
+afternoon, down at 3500m, the road reaches the isolated town of Tashkurgan, where you

 From Tashkurgan to Kashgar, the road descends more rapidly, passing through